 The Samurai Hotel is a professional recording studio designed to allow musicians to create high fidelity analog and digital recordings.
 We are conveniently located in Astoria, New York, just 10 minutes from Manhattan.
 We offer our clients the ideal setting for all types of musical projects, video shoots, and are capable of accommodating large ensembles with excellent sight lines and isolation.
 We work with experienced, world-class engineers, and are also available for studio rental should you wish to bring your own engineer.

 We feature a Steinway Model D (9 foot) built in 1908 and rebuilt in 2018.
 This pristine instrument was meticulously rebuilt by our main studio technician James Carney in collaboration with Dale Erwin Piano’s in California.
-We also offer a Hammond B2 Organ, a Fender Rhodes, several drum sets, and a comprehensive collection of top of the line new and vintage microphones.
+We also offer a mint condition Hammond B3 Organ, a Fender Rhodes, several drum sets, and a comprehensive collection of top of the line new and vintage microphones.

 You’ll be inspired to be creative under our 19ft vaulted live room ceilings in our zen like Asian themed studio.
 Call or email us today for a showing and rates.